 The reason for having a pre-workout snack is, your body uses sugar in the form of glucose (converted to glycogen) to fuel most of its functions.
 If you don't get enough to eat, your body will not have enough glucose, a condition referred to as hypoglycemia.
 It is a common condition in those with diabetes but, can occur in people who don't have it.
 If you are exercising in the morning before eating breakfast or missing meals, your blood sugar will usually be low, which can lead to dizziness.
 Other symptoms, such as nausea, increased heart rate and trembling may also occur.
 Eating at least two to four hours before exercising can help avoid low blood sugar.
 If you forgot to eat a full meal, eating a smaller snack such as crackers or fruit before exercise can help.
 Dizziness that occurs during exercise due to low blood sugar can be remedied by drinking a fruit juice or other snack high in sugar.

-I consulted friends of mine who are Registered Dieticians, Exercise Physiologist , researched numerous nutrition articles and have drawn on my own education in nutrition to come up with what I consider are 4 high energy snacks or meals to have prior to a workout.
+I consulted friends of mine who are Registered Dieticians, Exercise Physiologists and researched numerous nutrition articles and have drawn on my own education in nutrition to come up with what I consider to be the 4 high energy snacks or meals to have prior to a workout.

 #1.
-GGetting ready for a long run?
-Eat some yogurt first.
-It's easy on your stomach and when paired with trail mix can give you the little rev your body needs.
-Just make sure to choose a mix that is mostly nut and dried fruit based with as little fillers as possible.
-(Yes, sadly we're talking about those little chocolates!)
-The healthy sugars from dried fruit provide that quick energy boost while seeds and nuts will keep insulin levels from dropping mid-workout.
-Just remember, a little bit goes a long way.
-Seeds and nuts are high in fat, which means they take longer to digest.
-Too many and you could start feeling sluggish and slow as you sweat.reek Yogurt and Trail Mix: If you’re planning on a hard vigorous workout or a long run eat some Greek Yogurt.
+Getting ready for a long run?
+Greek Yogurt and Trail Mix: If you’re planning on a hard vigorous workout or a long run eat some Greek Yogurt.
 It’s easy on your stomach and when paired with some trail mix, can give you a energized boost.
 Pick the trail mix that has more nuts and dried fruits.
 The healthy sugar from dried fruit provide the most amount of energy.
 Eat a small amount of nuts and seeds.
 These contain a high amount of fat and too many might make you feel slow and sluggish.

 #2.
 Smoothies: In a hurry?
 Whip up a smoothie made of Greek Yogurt, fresh or frozen fruit, maybe some nuts and for a cold treat add ice.
 To make it a sweeter treat add a teaspoon of honey to boost energy.
 Protein powder can also be added to boost the amount of muscle building power.